We review Baccarat Rouge 540, a genderless amber floral Eau de Parfum (EDP) from Paris-based niche perfumery Maison Francis Kurkdjian.

 Whatever it is, and it is something, I love it.

 Baccarat Rouge 540 is an iconic scent that anyone who is into fragrances should sniff and wear at least once in their life.
 Some will grow so fond of it, they will make it a permanent part of their collection as I did.
 Others will dislike it passionately, but will nevertheless appreciate its qualities.

 As hard as you try, which end of the spectrum you will occupy cannot be predicted.
 At the end of the day, it comes down to your experience with and interpretation of this scent, and how you perceive the sensation of wearing it on your skin.
 The only way to find out is to get a sample, the travel spray, or a decant, spritz it on, and deem if it’s full-bottle-worthy for you or not.

-The sheer amount of compliments that I get when wearing it speak for themselves; I’ve gotten my friends, my manicurist, my therapist, even, hooked on it.
+The sheer amount of compliments that I get when wearing it speaks for themselves; I’ve gotten my friends, my manicurist, my hairdresser hooked on it.
 Although it’s so versatile, it can be worn all year round, I like to save this one for special occasions.
 It’s so luxurious that, whenever I wear it, I feel like I’m about to walk into a gala ballroom for a ritzy charity ball.

 Sadly, like every other fragrance that trends, Baccarat Rouge 540 is also overdone.
 If you wear it and enter the ballroom, you’d probably smell like 15%, maybe 20%, of the other guests.
 I hope one day I can enjoy its rarity again, though that does not stop me from wearing it in the moments when I feel like it.